 3 min read

-3. Take rest and hydration breaks if they work in excessive temperatures.
+- Rest and hydrate if they work in excessive heat.

-Over 17% of disabling work injuries come from slips, trips, and falls, that could be prevented with training and by addressing potential hazards.
-No matter how far someone falls, the risk of injury is substantial.
-Workers face the threat of sprains, broken bones, back injuries, and in some cases even death.
+Over 18% of disabling work injuries come from slips, trips, and falls that lead to sprains, broken bones, back injuries, and death in some cases.

 Prevent injuries caused by slips, trips, and falls by: